lerna-lite/lerna-lite/README.md

 - [Q] Coming from Lerna, can I use my `lerna.json` file without any changes?
    - [A] Yes you can, the settings are the same but we still recommend to renaming the config file to `roller.json`

-### Installation
+## Installation
 ```bash
 npm install @ws-conventional-version-roller/cli
 ```
-**NOTE** the `cli` name might be confusing since that is not really a CLI (not yet) but that should come very soon and it will be located under the same package, for now it is still the lib entry point.
+**Note:** the `cli` name might be confusing since that is not really a CLI (well not yet) but should come very soon and it will be located under the same package, for now it is still the lib entry point.

 ### Usage
-Add the following NPM Scripts or simply run the following NodeJS command in a shell.
+Add the following NPM Scripts or simply run the following NodeJS command in your shell.
 ```js
 // package.json / npm scripts
 "scripts": {